 However, when serving chartreuse, it is important to keep the liqueur chilled.
 If not, it can taste harsh, astringent and medicinal.

 When it's chilled and/or mixed with other ingredients, according to sommelier Jules Elkovich, the liqueur’s sharp notes evolve into citrus and fresh garden herbs all while keeping that peppery structure.
 Read more about green chartreuse on Liquor.com.

 Bonus; there is a yellow chartreuse too!
 This is perfect with darker spirits like whiskey.
-And yes, I am working on a recipe for it.
+And yes, I am working on a recipe for it (Update: it's in my 99 Summer drinks cookbook).
 You're welcome.

 Other spirits: Green chartreuse is good with light spirits like gin, tequila, vodka and rum.
 So you can use either of the other spirits instead of gin if you like.

 Yellow leprechaun: Use yellow chartreuse instead, and replace gin with whiskey.
 Instead of lime, use lemon.
 Omit the floral addition.
 I guess this turned it into a completely new cocktail, whoopsie!

 The Last Word: The Last Word is probably the most famous cocktail made with green chartreuse.
 It has a lot of the same elements as this Leprechaun drink, but instead of grapefruit liqueur, use maraschino liqueur.
 It doesn't have the elderflower cordial either, so omit that.
 Equal parts of everything.

 Instead of elderflower cordial: You can use elderflower liqueur if you want.
 I love St. Germain elderflower liqueur and use it in many of my recipes, including this lemon sorbet and grapefruit mimosa.
 However, you could also use lavender honey (or lavender simple syrup) if you want another floral note.